postandcourier/infant-mortality/one-main-text.md

 For example, Georgia’s rural Lowndes County, on the Florida border, was identified in a 2012 public health report as the state’s worst for infant mortality, with a rate three times the national average of about six deaths for every 1,000 births.

-For blacks nationwide, the rate of newborn death was more than double the white rate.
-And in South Carolina, black babies die at rates slightly less than the nation’s rate for black deaths, the report showed.
+For blacks nationwide, the rate of newborn death was more than double whites.
+And in South Carolina, black babies fared slightly better than the national average, the report showed.

 Southern states generally scored higher rates of black infant mortality than the nation as a whole, but several Midwestern states, such as Wisconsin, Indiana, Illinois and Ohio, were equally high.